What would discharges mean for Martin County?

 Army Corps considering discharges from Lake Okeechobee to St. Lucie Estuary

-WPTV called the Army Corps and they couldn't comment but said an announcement will be coming Wednesday.
+WPTV called the Army Corps and they couldn't comment but said an announcement would be coming Wednesday.

-The Army Corps of Engineers can open and two dams, which can poison Treasure Coast waters with Lake Okeechoee water that can contain pollutants and toxic algae.
+The Army Corps has two dams to open, which can poison Treasure Coast waters with Lake Okeechobee water that can contain pollutants and toxic algae.

 In 2021, a toxic algae bloom took hold in Pahokee, forcing tourists to stay away and businesses to temporarily shut down.

-The Florida Oceanogrpahic Society and Everglades Foundation groups told WPTV that they've been in contact with the Army Corps.
+The Florida Oceanographic Society and Everglades Foundation groups told WPTV that they've been in contact with the Army Corps.

-Mary Perry, the executive director and CEO of the Florida Oceanographic Society, said: “Any kind of water release to the estuaries right now particularly going into the spawning season in March for oysters and seagrass growing season and so forth is not good because you put too much artificial fresh water into the brackish water estuaries and it really affects those habitats.”
+"Any kind of water release to the estuaries right now, particularly going into the spawning season in March for oysters and seagrass growing season and so forth, is not good because you put too much artificial fresh water into the brackish water estuaries and it really affects those habitats," Mark Perry, the executive director and CEO of the Florida Oceanographic Society, said.

 Orlando Acevedo, who was fishing at Sandsprit Park with his 12-year-old son, asked: "How long it's going to be, how much will they do it and what's the plan for the future?"

-"There's good species out here is snook, sheepshead are in season now," Acevedo said.
-"If it impacts the water and the fish what are we going to do?"
+"If it impacts the water and the fish, what are we going to do?"
+Acevedo said.

-According to the South Florida Water Management District, rainy season for south Florida ismid-May through October, which is when the sunshine state gets 70% of its annual rainfall.
+According to the South Florida Water Management District, the rainy season for South Florida is mid-May through October, which is when the Sunshine State gets 70% of its annual rainfall.

-"How have you seen the difference in water quality when they start discharging water out of Lake Okeechobee?"
-WPTV reporter Joel Lopez asked.

-"It’s like night and day, you can see the bottom one day when they don’t do it, the next day it’s just murky you can’t see anything," said Thomas Saporito, who was enjoying the sunset with his dog and friend Steve Keane.
+"It's like night and day," Thomas Saporito, who was enjoying the sunset with his dog and friend Steve Keane, told WPTV about the differences in the water quality after a discharge.
+"You can see the bottom one day when they don't do it.
+The next day, it's just murky.
+You can't see anything."

 The two would like to see the Army Corps discharge the water south.